-Chestertons wanted to help improve London’s air quality, and therefore we have made the decisive move to become the first major estate agency group to replace our entire fleet of company cards with electric vehicles that produce no emissions.
+Chestertons wanted to help improve London’s air quality, and therefore we have made the decisive move to become the first major estate agency group to replace our entire fleet of company cars with electric vehicles that produce no emissions.

 We currently have around 60 vehicles on London’s roads, all of which are due to be replaced by all-electric BMW i3’s over the coming months.
 The first 30 cars will be hitting the streets in July, which combined will contribute a tailpipe emission reduction of over 20 tonnes of CO2 per annum.